 Russian developers from the Sechenov University accelerator have created a method for restoring fine motor skills of hands using a drone.
 It consists of using a sensory glove, which helps maintain the patient's interest in rehabilitation, the NTI press service reported.

-According to one of the authors of the project, Eva Dolnikova, the sensor built into the glove reacts to the user's movement and sends a signal to the quadcopter.
+According to one of the project's authors, Eva Dolnikova, the sensor built into the glove reacts to the user's movement and sends a signal to the quadcopter.
 This method of performing exercises helps to focus on progress.

-If today the drone rose a couple of centimeters from the ground, then tomorrow it can fly around the apartment
+If today the drone rises a couple of centimeters from the ground, then tomorrow it can fly around the apartment

 The developers have completed the preparation of the complex itself and are working on a mobile application.
 It will help track the patient's results.